 However, contemporary reviews have been somewhat kinder, acknowledging Dalton's influence on Craig's run of Bond movies.
 In a 2014 review, Esquire Magazine's Bob Sassone was highly positive, describing it as "a terrific mix of the old and the new.
 The violence and action are a clear nod to modern times, but there's a nice throwback feel to the movie, too".

-It's a sign of a Bond movie that refuses to settle easily while possessing many praiseworthy attributes and extending a positive influence on the enduring franchise.
+It's a sign of a Bond movie that refuses to settle down easily, while still possessing many praiseworthy attributes, and extending a positive influence on the enduring franchise.

 What was the next movie in the James Bond series?

 Pierce Brosnan made his debut as 007 in GoldenEye, released in 1995.